BlueBrain/SSCxEModelExamples/README.rst

-Creation, validation and generalization of an L5PC canonical e-model
+Creation, validation and generalization of a canonical electrical model for layer 5 pyramidal cell
 -----------------------

 |build| |black|